SAP-samples/ui5-cap-event-app/docs/documentation.md

 All other needed information to compose the UI comes from the CAP service metadata, e.g. the list of fields to display and their data types, the translated texts maintained in the annotations, etc.

-Behind the scenes, it's the controls of the still-under-development "[sap.ui.mdc](https://github.com/SAP/openui5/tree/master/src/sap.ui.mdc)" ("metadata-driven controls") library, together with OData-V4-specific delegates doing all the interpretation of the OData metadata and annotations.
+Behind the scenes, it's the controls of the "[sap.ui.mdc](https://github.com/SAP/openui5/tree/master/src/sap.ui.mdc)" ("metadata-driven controls") library, together with OData-V4-specific delegates doing all the interpretation of the OData metadata and annotations.

 ## Project Structure and Lifecycle